Posted by Brent Wilson on 8/25/2016 to Planting & Growing Tips

 Step 6 (Optional)

-Apply a 1/2" layer of wood chips or sphagnum moss to soil surface to help conserve moisture.
+Apply a 1/2" layer of wood chips or sphagnum moss to soil surface for decorative purposes and to help conserve moisture.
 You can also incorporate low growing, spreading plants in your container planting that will serve as a permanent soil cover.

 Plant Long & Prosper!